knaw-huc/di-website/content/markdown/en/en_01_01_text-analysis.md

 ### Research Projects

-+ what did we contribute to each of these projects?

 - [Nederlab](https://www.nederlab.nl) (Meertens Institute) is an online portal for historical research on Dutch language, literature and culture.
 On the site, researchers can search, view, and analyse tens of thousands of Dutch texts.
-Nederlab was launched in 2015 and further enhanced in 2017.
+Contribution: tba
-- [Republic](https://en.huygens.knaw.nl/projecten/resoluties-staten-generaal-1576-1796-de-oerbronnen-van-de-parlementaire-democratie/?noredirect=en_GB) (Huygens Institute) stands for REsolutions PUBLished In a Computational environment.
+- [Republic](https://republic.huygens.knaw.nl) (Huygens Institute) stands for REsolutions PUBLished In a Computational environment.
 The goal of the project is to make all of the manuscript and printed resolutions of the Dutch States General (1576-1796) freely available online as full texts and page images.
-Work on Republic began in 2019 and is scheduled to end in 2024.
+Contribution: tba
+- [Globalise](https://globalise.huygens.knaw.nl) (huygens Institute).
+The NWO Groot funded Globalise project will develop an online infrastructure that unlocks the key series of VOC reports (c.
+4.7M pages) for advanced new research methods.
+Contribution: The project uses our text repository infrastructure as a hub to synchronise the collection, enrichment, and curation of historical text transcriptions.
 - CLARIAH (specifiek voor Maarten’s werk, core shared annotation services)
-- tba
 - tba